syuja/GreenPlumSetup/expand/CalcStorage.md

 This will be specified in the `gpinitsystem_config` file.

 Also, we will process the dataset in batches, so we will only `unzip`
 one language at a time while we load it.
-We will discard the expanded version after
-loading onto Greenplum.
+We will discard the expanded version after loading on to Greenplum.

 <sub><sup> References: http://gpdb.docs.pivotal.io/4360/install_guide/capacity_planning.html </sub></sup>
 [Top](#top)